 Financial Update

 Possibly re-evaluate the price for yearbook in the fall – have made a profit two years in a row.
-Factors to keep in mind: cost of books for retiring staff; cost of utilizing the hot lunch website and variable shipping costs.
+Factors to keep in mind: cost of books for retiring staff; cost of utilizing the hot lunch website and variable shipping costs, may not need adjustment.

 Chair Updates - Jessica Winship, GASC